Pros / Bank of America offers live chat if you have questions or need help while applying online.

 BoA does not require a specific credit rating to qualify for loans, but it will look at your credit history for high impact items.
-It also has one of the most stringent debt-to-income ratios of all the home equity lenders we reviewed.
+Its debt to income requirements are stricter than Chase and Citibank’s.
 Thus, if you have credit issues or a lot of debt, you may want to consider a different bank.
 However, the amount it can lend you compared to the value of your home is higher than average.
 Called loan-to-value ratios, this is the amount of your mortgage owed divided by the current value of the house.
 You can find calculators online to help you make these calculations.

 Like with all HELOC loans, you only pay interest on the amount of money you take out.
 The interest rate is variable and follows the prime rate, but if for any reason you would like to freeze your interest rate, Bank of America can do so for a limited time.
 In addition, it has a rate cap, which is higher than most banks.
 However, the interest rates have been well below its cap for decades.